-If compromise of a CA occurs, certificate issuance by that CA shall be stopped immediately.
-An independent, thirdparty investigation shall be performed in order to determine the nature and the degree of damage.
+If compromise of a CA has occurred, certificate issuance by that CA shall be stopped immediately.
+An independent, third-party investigation shall be performed in order to determine the nature and the degree of damage.
 The scope of potential damage shall be assessed in order to determine appropriate remediation procedures.
-If a CA private signing key is suspected of compromise, the procedures outlined in Section 5.7.3 shall be followed.
+If a CA private signing key is suspected of compromise, the procedures outlined in Clause 5.7.3 shall be followed.

-The CA shall immediately notify the PMA if any of the following occur:
+The CA shall immediately notify the PMA in the case of a root CA if any of the following occur:

-- Actual or detected compromise of any CA system or subsystem; - Physical or electronic penetration of any CA system or subsystem; - Successful denial of service attacks on any CA system or subsystem; or - Any incident preventing a CA from notifying the STI-PA of a revoked certificate (e.g., compromised credentials).
+- Actual or detected compromise of any CA system or subsystem; - Physical or electronic penetration of any CA system or subsystem; - Successful denial of service attacks on any CA system or subsystem; or

+Any incident preventing a CA from notifying the STI-PA of a revoked certificate (e.g., compromised credentials).

-5.7.2 Computing Resources, Software, and/or Data are Corrupted
+5.7.2 Computing resources, software, and/or data are corrupted